COVID-19 Vaccine Requirement for Spring 2022 Classes

 With full FDA approval announced on 8/23/21, the below deadlines are your final opportunity to make sure that you #VaxUpCUNY, stay safe and do not put yourself at academic or financial risk.

-Starting Aug.
-16, 2021, every person who visits The City College College campus must:
+As of August 16, 2021, every person who visits The City College College campus must:

 1. Wear a face mask inside all CUNY campuses and office buildings.